yshouyu/boggle/README.md

-# The Gmae of Boggle V1.2
+# The Gmae of Boggle V4 Final
 ## About
 This program is designed, wrote and tested by Shouyu Yang.